I Hate U (Prince song): Music video

 There was an unreleased music video circulating among Prince collectors of this single.
 The music video, which was filmed at Paisley Park Studios on October 22, 1995 and directed by Prince himself, featured Prince's then-fiancée Mayte Garcia, dancing in some shots and Prince telling Mayte off in the courtroom, and Michael Bland (part of The New Power Generation) as the judge.
 On January 26, 2018, the video was finally revealed to the public on the official Prince YouTube channel.
-It has amassed more than 1.4 million views as of May 2023.
+It has amassed more than 1.8 million views as of December 2025.

 B-sides/remixes

-The single's B-side was an instrumental "Quiet Night Mix" of "I Hate U" featuring long-time collaborator Eric Leeds on saxophone.
+The single's B-side was an instrumental "Quiet Night Mix" of " Hate U" featuring long-time collaborator Eric Leeds on saxophone.
 A maxi single on CD and vinyl included several remixes of the track.
 The most notable was an extended remix which omitted the "courtroom drama" and featured Prince delivering much more personal lyrics.
 A rumor at the time was that the lyrics of this version referred to Carmen Electra (whom Prince had worked with and dated for a time) after it was discovered that she "gave her body to" N.P.G. member Tony M. "in the name of fun".
 Electra has confirmed that the song was written about her.
 Other versions of the song were various edits.
 The Japanese CD single was unique in that it included the album version of "Endorphinmachine" as an extra track.